raspberrypi/debugprobe/README.md

 | cp / copy | yes | yes | `cp firmware.uf2 /media/picoprobe` |

+## Adapter Speed
+The tools above allow specification of the adapter speed.
+This is the clock frequency between probe and target device.
+Unfortunately DAP converts internally the frequency into delays which are always even multiples of clock cycles.
+That means that actual clock speeds are `125MHz / (2*n)`, `n>=3` -> 20833kHz, 12500kHz, 10417kHz, ...

+Normally the requested frequency is rounded down according to the possible values from above.
+But if the specified frequency is completely out of range, the allowed maximum SWD frequency of the RP2040 is used, which is 24MHz.

+Actually usable frequency depends on cabling.
+For instance my setup runs best with 12500kHz.
+Above performance degrades due to communication errors between probe and target.

 ## MSC - Mass Storage Device Class
 Via MSC the so called "drag-n-drop" supported is implemented.
 Actually this also helps in copying a UF2 image directly into the target via command line.